othman2408/os-project-2/README.md

 4. Follow the instructions in the client terminal to join the game.

-> **NOTE:** You can run the code on a server or an online VM and join the game using its IP address.
+>⚠️ **NOTE:** You can run the code on a server or an online VM and join the game using its IP address.
 Ensure that the necessary ports are open for inbound/outbound traffic.

+>⚠️ **NOTE:** The GUI is not fully implemented.
+Please use the terminal to access and play the game.

 ## Classes